gail-aud/cprg303-ADR/Permissions.md

-Decision: Users will have to be asked for permissions required by the app's functions, such as access to the camera for product scanning, location access for delivery tracking,, and notification permissions for push notifications.
+Decision: Users will have to be asked for permissions required by the app's functions, such as access to the camera for product scanning, location access for delivery tracking, and notification permissions for push notifications.

 Rationale: The software will be able to offer the needed features and functionality if users are asked for their approval.
 User privacy must be taken into account, and only permissions needed for the app's major features should be requested.